byronwall/react-ts-viewer/docs/prd/01-treemap/notes.md

 - Add a symbol or marker to indicate if something is exported
 - Give some ability to track props and other "incoming" edges
-- Synthetic groups for the hooks is not useful - breaks seeing code - probably just remove those.
-- Create a synthetic group for imports - ensure all code is visible on hover
-- Create a synthetic group for types
-- Drop group for mutations and hooks

 Design: